 Drizzle some oil into the now empty pan over high heat.
 Once hot, add the pork mince and star anise, break up the pork with a wooden spoon as it cooks.
 Cook until the pork is browned all over, 5-6 mins.
 Add the bok choy, ginger, garlic and half the spring onion and stir-fry for 2 mins.
 IMPORTANT: Wash your hands after handling raw meat.

-Add the sriracha, soy sauce and pad thai paste to the pork with the water (see ingredients for amount), mix well and simmer for 2-4 mins.Tip: add a little less sriracha if you don’t like it too spicy.
+Add the sriracha and pad thai paste to the pork with the water (see ingredients for amount), mix well and simmer for 2-4 mins.Tip: add a little less sriracha if you don’t like it too spicy.
 IMPORTANT: The pork is cooked when it is no longer pink in the middle.
 Don't forget to remove the star anise!

-Add the cooked noodles to the pan and combine everything together well.
-Heat through making sure everything is piping hot.
+Add the cooked noodles to the pan and toss to coat, heat through making sure everything is piping hot.
 Taste and add salt or pepper if needed.

 Divide between bowls and scatter over the remaining spring onion and sesame seeds.
 Enjoy!